aspuru-guzik-group/selfies/docs/source/index.rst

 Welcome to the SELFIES documentation!
 ===================================
-Please change the intro to: "SELFIES (SELF-referencIng Embedded Strings) is a 100% robust molecular string representation.
+SELFIES (SELF-referencIng Embedded Strings) is a 100% robust molecular string representation.
 A main objective is to use SELFIES as direct input into machine learning models, in particular in generative models, for the generation of outputs with high validity.

 This library is intended to be light-weight and easy to use.